bokeh/bokeh/sphinx/source/docs/user_guide/notebook.rst

 Displaying Inline Plots
 -----------------------

-To display Bokeh plots inline in an IPython/Jupyter notebook, use the
+To display Bokeh plots inline in an Jupyter notebook, use the
 |output_notebook| function from |bokeh.io| instead of (or in addition to)
 the |output_file| function we have seen previously.
 No other modifications are required.
 You can see an example below: